TheBlupper/linineq/README.md

  - `transformation` (default `False`) is a boolean which indicates if the function should instead return the tuple $(\mathbf{L}, \mathbf{R})$ where $\mathbf{L}$ is the reduced lattice basis and $\mathbf{R M} = \mathbf{L}$.

 > [!WARNING]
-> Neither BKZ (if nrows > ncols) nor flatter provide a transformation matrix themselves, it is calculated after the fact and this can be slow for large matrices.
+> flatter (and BKZ if `no_cli=True`) do not provide the transformation matrix themselves, it is calculated after the fact and this can be slow for large matrices.
 Use `set_verbose(1)` and look for if it freezes on `computing smith normal form...`

 ## CVP solvers
  - `kannan_cvp(B, t)` (alias `cvp()`) finds an approximate closest vector to $\mathbf{t}$ in the lattice $\mathbf{B}$ using the Kannan embedding.
 This uses lattice reduction so the `reduce` argument is relevant even if `is_reduced=True`.